Flavored Hathor/SUTIL Body Glide lube review: coconut, mint, vanilla, cherry

 Okay, but what the hell does that all mean?

-In a nutshell, SUTIL is “green” and free of glycerin, parabens, silicone, synthetic perfumes, and dyes.
-It’s also sweetened with Stevia instead of sugar, so it doesn’t feed yeast and bacteria.
-You can read more about the ingredients on SUTIL’s info sheet.
+In a nutshell, SUTIL is "green" and free of glycerin, parabens, silicone, synthetic perfumes, and dyes.
+It's also sweetened with Stevia instead of sugar, so it doesn't feed yeast and bacteria.

-But let’s focus on the most abundant ingredient (after water).
+But let's focus on the most abundant ingredient (after water).
 Propanediol is what makes SUTIL lube viscous, slippery, and soothing.
-SUTIL uses it where other brands more commonly use glycerin/glycerol or propylene glycol.
+SUTIL uses it where other brands more commonly use glycerin/glycerol or synthetic propylene glycol.

 Environmentally sustainable sourcing